Barbican Arts

 NAPPA Indian performing arts logo

 Nethra Academy of Performing Arts (NAPA) is an academy conducting Indian performing arts - Bharatanatyam (Classical Dance), Carnatic Vocal (Music), Mirudagam (Instrument) and Bollywood Dance.
 The main ethos of the academy is to raise the profile of Indian performing arts and to help individuals connect with the Indian culture which has a rich history and tradition in dance and music.
-NAPA’s gurus and volunteers have day jobs in such areas as computer engineering, banking and architecture.
-It is their interest and passion in the arts that made them come together to start this academy and provide a quality education and training to members of the local community at an affordable fee.
-Its main objectives are to mentor and coach the current and future generations in the performing arts, bring communities together for the benefit of all, and involve communities and individuals of all ethnic backgrounds, culture and religion.
+NAPA’s main objectives are to mentor and coach the current and future generations in the Indian performing arts, bring communities together for the benefit of all, and involve communities and individuals of all ethnic backgrounds, culture and religion.

 NAPA is organising various events in Gloucester/Cheltenham to create a platform for their students and other local artists to show their talent to the wider communities and to build up their confidence to learn the art forms.